Sukhoi Su-30MKI: Operational history

 The Sukhoi Su-30MKI is the most potent fighter jet in service with the Indian Air Force in the late 2000s.
 The MKIs are often fielded by the IAF in bilateral and multilateral air exercises.
+In 2004, India sent Su-30MKs, the initial variant of the Su-30MKI, to take part in war games with the United States Air Force (USAF) during Cope India 04.
+The results have been widely publicised, with the Indians winning "90% of the mock combat missions" against the USAF's F-15C.
+The parameters of the exercise heavily favored the IAF; none of the six 3rd Wing F-15Cs were equipped with the newer long-range, active electronically scanned array (AESA) radars and, at India's request, the U.S. agreed to mock combat at 3-to-1 odds and without the use of simulated long-range, radar-guided AIM-120 AMRAAMs for beyond-visual-range kills.
+In Cope India 05, the Su-30MKIs reportedly beat the USAF's F-16s.

 India exercised its Su-30MKIs against the Royal Air Force's Tornado ADVs in October 2006.
 This was the first large-scale bilateral aerial exercise with any foreign air force during which the IAF used its Su-30MKIs extensively.
 This exercise was also the first in 43 years with the RAF.
 During the exercise, the RAF Air Chief Marshal Glenn Torpy was given permission by the IAF to fly the MKI.
 RAF's Air Vice Marshal, Christopher Harper, praised the MKI's dogfight ability, calling it "absolutely masterful in dogfights".

 In July 2007, the Indian Air Force fielded the Su-30MKI during the Indra-Dhanush exercise with Royal Air Force's Eurofighter Typhoon.
 This was the first time that the two fighters took part in such an exercise.
 The IAF did not allow their pilots to use the radar of the MKIs during the exercise so as to protect the highly classified N011M Bars radar system.
 Also in the exercise were RAF Tornado F3s and a Hawk.
 RAF Tornado pilots were candid in their admission of the Su-30MKI's superior manoeuvring in the air, and the IAF pilots were impressed by the Typhoon's agility.

-In 2004, India sent Su-30MKs, an earlier variant of the Su-30MKI, to take part in war games with the United States Air Force (USAF) during Cope India 04.
-The results have been widely publicised, with the Indians winning "90% of the mock combat missions" against the USAF's F-15C.
-The parameters of the exercise heavily favored the IAF; none of the six 3rd Wing F-15Cs were equipped with the newer long-range, active electronically scanned array (AESA) radars and, at India's request, the U.S. agreed to mock combat at 3-to-1 odds and without the use of simulated long-range, radar-guided AIM-120 AMRAAMs for beyond-visual-range kills.
-In Cope India 05, the Su-30MKIs reportedly beat the USAF's F-16s.